erdemiraysu/Predicting_Dengue_Cases_using_Climate_Variables/README.md

 * Create **shifts** and **rolled averages** for the main climate variables:
 Research seems to indicate that past sustained heat, precipitation or humidity impacts dengue cases more profoundly than the climate situation right at the time of cases.
   - Shifted the variables by 2 weeks to account for the mosquito to reach adulthood and the incubation period of the virus until someone tests positive.
   - Engineered rolled means with a range of lags to see the variable with the highest correlation.
 The lag with the highest corralation was kept in the final dataset.
+The final lags ranged from 2 months to 4 months.

 ## Modeling
 ***

 The dengue data with labels (1990-2008) was split into training and test sets using the first 80% of the data as train, and the final 20% for test.
-Additional dataset aside with climate features only (without the knowledge of true case counts)(2008-2013) was used to forecast upcoming case counts  for the best performing models.
+Additional dataset aside with climate features only (without the knowledge of true case counts)(2008-2013) was used to forecast upcoming case counts for the best performing model only.

 1. The data was split into training and test sets.
 2. The data was pre-processed.